Explore Your Data with Playgrounds¶

 You can also use your application to perform CRUD operations on documents using the appropriate driver.
 Playgrounds are meant to help you prototype database operations as you develop your application.

 To run a playground, you must connect to a MongoDB deployment using MongoDB for VS Code.
-To learn how to connect to a deployment, see Connect to Your MongoDB Deployment.
+To learn how to connect to a deployment, see either:

 Open a Playground¶